tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 ## 9 Note

 1. The first time you run a job, TiBigData will read from TiDB by **snapshot time**(configured by `tidb.snapshot_timestamp` or `tidb.snapshot_version` )，then read the CDC data from Kafka after this **snapshot time**, the consumption of Kafka data starts from the earliest offset.
 After that, when the job is restarted and resumed from checkpoint/savepoint, the data will not be read from TiDB again, but will be consumed from the last recorded Kafka offset;
 2. If you do not configure **snapshot time**, we will choose the current time as the snapshot time.
-We recommend not configuring snapshot time;
+Configuring it yourself may result in incomplete data due to the selection of the wrong version, so we recommend not configuring it;
 3. When metadata columns are enabled, writing will be disabled in Flink;
 4. Job parallelism must be less than or equal to the number of partitions in Kafka.